SSWConsulting/SSW.Rules.Content/rules/disagreeing-with-powerful-stakeholders/rule.md

 ---
 Disagreeing with powerful stakeholders can have a huge impact.
 A poorly worded disagreement can result in misalignment, confusion or frustration.
 That's why it's crucial to have strategies for framing your messages in a way that ensures both sides are aligned and expresses your ideas effectively.

-Disagreeing with powerful stakeholders can have a huge impact.
-A poorly worded disagreement can result in misalignment, confusion, or frustration.
-That's why it's crucial to have strategies for framing your messages in a way that ensures both sides are aligned and expresses your ideas effectively.

 <!--endintro-->

 `youtube: https://youtu.be/FbtHJm8vFpE?si=GNBJdUdM3QNCpRmx&t=186`